ninjadru/logger/README.md

 ssh logger - a dirty bash script to save all your ssh sessions to a text file.

--create a folder called logger in your home dir
+-create a folder called logger in your home dir (mkdir logger)

--inside logger creat a folder called logs
+-inside logger create a folder called logs (mkdir logs)

--make script executable
+-make script executable (chmod 755)

 -add alias to .bashrc